fernandolamas/PatientChallenge/README.md

 ## Known issues

-- The models where made without DTOs [See information about DTOs](https://go.microsoft.com/fwlink/?linkid=2123754)
+- The models were made without DTOs [See information about DTOs](https://go.microsoft.com/fwlink/?linkid=2123754)
 - The role is just a demonstration property and both the user and the administrator have the same rights

 ## Notes